-We are pleased to announce that Hill Farm Academy can offer 15 hour places in our vibrant and inviting Nursery.
+We are pleased to announce that Hill Farm Academy can offer 15 and 30 hour places in our vibrant and inviting Nursery.

 Why choose us?

 - Hill Farm Nursery is a part of Hill Farm Primary School which means that our children are taught by a fully qualified Teacher with the support of a very experienced Nursery Nurse and Teaching Assistant.